russellseymour/azure-reaper/docs_site/content/started/settings.md

 The easiest way to upload the necessary items is to use the command line.
 The following examples show how this can be done using both `curl` and `powershell`.

 {{% notice note %}}
 In both cases a dummy API token is being used for the authentication.
-The URL for the Azure Reaper endpoint will depend on where the function was deployed to and the parameters that were used
+The URL for the Azure Reaper endpoint will depend on where the function was deployed to and the parameters that were used.
 {{% /notice %}}

 {{< tabs groupId="settings">}}